 The two versions of GemBuilder are provided as a set of shared libraries.
 A shared library is a collection of object modules that can be bound to an executable at run time.
+On Windows, shared libraries are known as dynamically linked libraries

+(DLLs).
 The contents of a shared library are not copied into the executable.
 Instead, the library's main function loads all of its functions.
 Only one copy is loaded into memory, even if multiple client processes use the library at the same time.
 Thus, they "share" the library.